 - A bike position optimized for your personal goals and limitations.

 - A detailed guide to aid in appropriate upgrades and measurements.

 - An unbiased opinion from a non-retail fitter.

 For more information about ISMI’s medical bike fit services, contact our physical therapy and sports rehabilitation department at (208) 345-4446.

 Titleist Golf Performance Program:

-ISMI has Titleist Performance Institute (TPI) health professionals that can provide golf assessments for anyone who is interested in improving golf performance.
-With TPI, ISMI’s certified health professionals have access to the largest collection of cutting edge information to help assess limitations that may be holding you back from a better golf swing execution.
+ISMI has Titleist Performance Institute (TPI) health professionals who can provide golf assessments for anyone interested in improving golf performance.
+With TPI, ISMI’s certified health professionals have access to the largest collection of cutting edge information to assess limitations that may be holding you back from a better golf swing execution.

 Biodex Strength Testing: